Key facts and figures

 - over 15,000 copies of translated questionnaire guidance were downloaded from our website or requested from our contact centre

-The national return rate for households is currently 89%.
+The national return rate for households was 89%.

 Chart 1 at the bottom of this page shows how the cumulative return rate changed during the collection phase.

 Chart 2 shows the return rates in each Local Authority.
-Eighteen Local Authorities have return rates higher than 90%, 30 have met the 85% Local Authority target and all are above 80%.
+Eighteen Local Authorities had return rates higher than 90%, 30 met the 85% Local Authority target and all are above 80%.

-The return rate has increased by 9.8 percentage points since the start of the extension period.
+The return rate increased by 10 percentage points from the start of the extension period.

 At the end of May, census field staff asked around 1,200 householders why they had not yet completed the census.